lorenzog/dns-parallel-prober/README.md

     ./dns-queue.py -h

-To stop: press `ctrl-c` - it will wait for the last threads to finish and *only then* write all results to `out.txt`.
-Pressing `ctrl-c` twice will likely not save anything to disk.
+To stop: press `ctrl-c` - it will wait for the last threads to finish before exiting.

 ## FAQs